matheus1760/matheus1760/README.md

 Hi, welcome to my profile!
 I am Matheus Bione, a Brazillian future developer.
-I have knoledge in Linux administration, C, Perl, and shell scripting.
+I have knowledge in Linux administration, C, and shell scripting.
 I will soon start CS, looking into that.
 Currently colaborating in any projects wich I can help with my experience, and  looking for help with literally everything, that would be awesome.
 How to reach me: mathenbiolis@gmail.com.
 Fun fact: I have a Shar Pei dog, He has many wrinkles